KeeevinW/cse135-hw1/README.md

 3. I configured ModSecurity with the directive `SecServerSignature "CSE135 Server"`.

 4. This forces the server to intercept the outgoing header and replace the string "Apache..." with "CSE135 Server".

+#### HW 2 Free Choice: Microsoft Clarity
+* **Discussion:** Clarity provides "Heatmaps" and "Scroll Maps," visualizing user behaviors.
+Unlike Google Analytics, which focuses on who visited, Clarity showed us how they behaved.
+Furthermore, it was easy to install.

 ### 6. Extra Credit: Analytics System (Matomo)